IRBNet Submissions are checked every Tuesday and Thursday

 1. Click on “Designer” to the left side of the screen.

-2. You can download a copy of any of the the currently uploaded documents to revise from the new package “Designer” page, or you can use the latest version saved on the researcher’s computer.
+2. You can download a copy of any of the currently uploaded documents to revise from the new package “Designer” page, or you can use the latest version saved on the researcher’s computer.

 3. Make the changes requested in the Modifications Required Letter to the appropriate documents.